statsig-io/docs/docs/metrics/create.md

 ![image](https://user-images.githubusercontent.com/1315028/160025808-b84b45c5-9817-4fb9-8bd2-fe9fbd25b66a.png)

 #### 4. Ratio Metrics
 The example below shows the creation of a **Cart Conversion Rate** metric.
 Here we use the unique users who triggered the _purchase event_ as the numerator and the unique users who triggered the _add to cart_ event in the denominator.
+Note that when calculating the numerator, we filter to only include users who also had the denominator event in the same day.
+So in the case of this metric, a user who only has _purchase event_ on a given day without an _add to cart_ on that same day will not count towards the numerator.

 ![image](https://user-images.githubusercontent.com/1315028/160025540-550bbee3-cfbd-4fc0-9a46-5db4f2e09c5e.png)